adamreisnz/ngGo/JGF.md

 		comment: "These are general comments about the game" },

-	// Board properties
+	// Board properties and configuration instructions
 	board: {

 		// The board size is specified by width and height separately, to
 		// allow support for non-square boards
 		width: 19,
-		height: 19
+		height: 19,

+		// Show coordinates for this game record
+		coordinates: true,

+		// Cut-off part of the grid (for displaying problems)
+		cutoff: ["right", "bottom"]
 	},

-	// Display instructions for this game record
+	// Instructions for the game record replayer
-	display: {
+	player: {

 		// Indicate variations with markup on the board or not
 		variation_markup: true,